LiberatorMCA/Dos-tool-EXE-pack/README.md

 I just found out that you should turn off the firewall of your anti-virus software during a Dos attack.
 They limit bandwidth and slow down the Dos attack five times slower than it should be.
-To elaborate, anti-viruses filter out outgoing and incoming content, which reduces network-related performance.
+To elaborate, anti-viruses examine outgoing and incoming packets, which is why they slow down the communication speed.

                         Password is MCA2136